Damien Wilkins: College career

 After graduating from Dr. Phillips High School in Orlando, Florida, Wilkins enrolled at North Carolina State University.
 Two years into a quick and promising start to his NCAA career at North Carolina State, Wilkins entered the 2001 NBA draft but decided to withdraw and transfer to University of Georgia.
 There, he had two solid but unspectacular seasons and went undrafted in 2004.

 Professional career

 Diligence in the weight room helped Wilkins have a big summer league and shine in preseason action for the Sonics, allowing him to make the team.
-After working after practice, Wilkins got his shot towards the end of his rookie season and scored 21 points at Portland on March 24, 2005.
+Working after practice, Wilkins got his shot towards the end of his rookie season and scored 21 points at Portland on March 24, 2005.
 Wilkins would start seven games the rest of the way as the Sonics battled injuries.
 He proved himself in the 2005 Playoffs when injuries struck again, finishing with 15 points, six rebounds and five steals in the Sonics' Game 4 win over San Antonio.
 A restricted free agent in the summer of 2005, Wilkins received an offer from the Minnesota Timberwolves in August 2005, which the Sonics matched within 7 days.